What you need to know

 Optimal planting rates for corn in Minnesota are generally 34,000 to 36,000 seeds per acre.
 This rate maximizes economic return in most Minnesota fields, but can vary depending on the hybrid, soil productivity and expected yield.

-A final stand that’s 5 percent less than the planting rate is common, but can vary.
+A final stand that’s 5 percent less than the planting rate is common.
 Planting too many seeds generally does not reduce corn yield, but it can reduce economic return.